gnekt/A-Python-TravelingSalesmanProblem-Solver/README.md

 the loading/writing could be 'online' with the support of google sheet.
 - The program is capable of doing multi-core processing for evaluating more than one solution at the time.
 - When the cities are expressed as geographical points, the program can draw a map with the tour using Folium library.
+- The implementation of Local Search is modular with respect of the first solution algorithm.

 ---